 Bodily injury that you may have caused will also be covered with the liability clause in your uber insurance.
 Medical bills and related expenses for all those involved in the accident is secured herewith.

 Property damage is another part of your insurance that will need to be covered.
 There may also be physical damages that others things might get; that includes vehicles, property, and other assets that may need repairs or replacement.

-You are also likely to suffer some form of bodily injury that you will have to pay for.
-If the other party involved in the accident is at fault, but are not covered or under-insured, then your Uber insurance will have to cover you.
-The option and level of cover that each insurance policy offers is different from state to state, so use our comparison tools to get to know more about these options.
+You may also suffer some form of bodily injury that you will have to pay for.
+If the other party involved in the accident is at fault, but are not covered or under-insured, then your Uber insurance will have to cover you, so use our taxi insurance comparison tool to get to know more about these options.

 Physical damage to your vehicle can put you out of business for a short while, and you will be spending a good amount of money getting your car back on the road.
 Physical damage protection is important as you need to be making car payments every month if your vehicle is on a loan, with your Uber off the road for a few days or even a week, you need some kind of backup money to keep your car both in the shed and paid off for.

 Other physical damages that a car can take may involve vandalism, theft, fire, or any such incidents carried out intentionally.
 Other things like storm damages, where a tree, for example may fall on your car, you might want that covered as well.
 Comprehensive coverage should be able to keep you afloat, so when getting a policy, always go through every clause and make sure you are covered.
 It makes sense to always compare between a number of policies from different companies before finally signing.

 Collision damage is also another type of protection that is required.
 Collision damage is when there is damage only to your cab.
 It does not involve any other person or assets and vehicles.
 Think of it like you scratching your car against a telephone pole or ramming a tree.
 Your car will get damaged, but there are no third party damages in this case.